Airbus plan heralds Iran boom after sanctions lifted

 Some oil companies will rush back to Iran, and service sector and retail firms may invest because they do not need to risk much capital, but other businesses will be cautious, the Eurasia consultancy predicted.

-Germany’s Daimler (DAIGn.DE) said last week that its commercial vehicle division aimed to return if sanctions were lifted. ”We are currently in talks with potential Iranian partners,” a spokeswoman for Daimler Commercial Vehicles told Reuters.

-Additional reporting by Bozorgmehr Sharafedin in Dubai, Soyoung Kim in Washington and Edward Taylor in Frankfurt; Graphic by Gustavo Cabrera Cervantes; editing by Anna Willard
+Germany’s Daimler said last week that its commercial vehicle division aimed to return if sanctions were lifted.
+“We are currently in talks with potential Iranian partners,” a spokeswoman for Daimler Commercial Vehicles told Reuters.
+(Additional reporting by Bozorgmehr Sharafedin in Dubai, Soyoung Kim in Washington and Edward Taylor in Frankfurt; Graphic by Gustavo Cabrera Cervantes; editing by Anna Willard)